Exploring Back Channel Authentication with Zitadel: Understanding OIDC Security Through Undocumented APIs

 return token.SignedString(sa.privateKey)

-Technical note: RFC 7523 requires iss and sub to equal the OAuth client_id.
-For Zitadel service users, this happens to match the user ID, but this isn’t guaranteed for other client types.
-The 2-minute expiry follows security best practices for minimising replay windows.
+}One technical note: RFC 7523 requires iss and sub to equal the OAuth client_id.
+For Zitadel service users this happens to match the user ID, but you can’t count on that for other client types.
+The 2-minute expiry follows the usual practice of keeping the replay window short.

 Zitadel’s Session API accepts combined checks: